 Johannes Wolfer, Markus Huber, Abdullah Droubi, Mahmoud Al Sibai,

-Issam Nouiri, Ali Sahli, Mohamed Jabloun, Alex Bedig, Francisco Flores and Laura Forni.
+Issam Nouiri, Ali Sahli, Mohamed Jabloun, Alex Bedig, Jean-Christophe Pouget, Francisco Flores,

 Many organizations have generously contributed major funding for the development of WEAP.
 We gratefully acknowledge: